cs1060f25/kmathew30-hw3/README.md

-# InfluenceHub - Influencer Marketing Platform
+# Brandley.ai - Influencer Marketing Platform

 A modern 2-sided platform that connects brands with influencers for authentic marketing partnerships.